Do I need to enroll in Medicare Part B if I am a retired federal employee with an FEHB plan?

 - You have the advantage of coordination of benefits between Medicare and your FEHB plan, reducing your out-of-pocket costs.

 - If you want to join a Medicare Advantage plan, you must be enrolled in Medicare Part A and Part B.

 - Your FEHB plan may waive its copayments, coinsurance, and deductibles for Part B services.

 - Some services covered under Part B might not be covered or only partially covered by your plan.
 This includes orthopedic and prosthetic devices, durable medical equipment, home health care, and medical supplies.
 Check your FEHB plan brochure for details.

 - If you are enrolled in an FEHB HMO and Medicare is the primary payer, you may go outside of the plan's network for Part B services and receive reimbursement by Medicare.

 - FEHB plan contracts are renewed yearly, so your current plan’s coverage, cost, or benefits may change next year.
 FEHB can also terminate their contract with the Office of Personnel Management.

-You are first eligible to enroll in Part B during your initial enrollment, period which begins three months before you turn age 65 and ends three months after you turn age 65.
-If you do not enroll in Part B during your initial enrollment period, you may only enroll during the General Enrollment Period which is from January 1 through March 31 of each year.
+You are first eligible to enroll in Part B during your Initial Enrollment Period (IEP), which begins three months before you turn age 65 and ends three months after you turn age 65.
+(In some cases, such as if you have a disability, you may be eligible before age 65.
+See Medicare Eligibility: Who may enroll in Medicare.)
+If you do not enroll in Part B during your IEP, you may only enroll during the General Enrollment Period, which is from January 1 through March 31 of each year.
 Part B coverage is effective July 1, of the year of enrollment.
-You may have to pay higher Part B premiums because you did not enroll when you were first eligible.
+You may have to pay higher Part B premiums if you did not enroll when you were first eligible.